How to Negotiate to Remote Work From Home

 You don’t want to undermine your chances when you go to your manager with your request, so a plan is essential.
 Think about what you want to negotiate.
 There are also several questions you should ask yourself:

 - Do you want to work in the office a couple of days a week, just for the core business hours daily, or do you want to work completely remotely?

 - Do you have reasons related to the ADA or the FFCRA?

-- Are you sincerely concerned about your health for any reason such as a pre-existing condition that makes you more susceptible to the coronavirus?
+- Are you sincerely concerned about your health for any reason, such as a pre-existing condition that makes you more susceptible to illness?

-- Do you have people at home that you need to protect such as aging parents?
+- Do you have people at home whom you need to protect, such as aging parents?

-How Your Work From Home Will Benefit Your Employer
+How Your Working from Home Will Benefit Your Employer

 Gather all of this information together, make notes, and get ready to make your case.